Picnic Point flood map & planning overlays

 Is Picnic Point flood-prone?

-Very little of Picnic Point carries a mapped flood overlay.
+Flood mapping covers Picnic Point and none of the suburb falls within a mapped flood overlay (the council-wide suburb average is 0%).
 Flood overlays vary block to block, so whether a particular lot is affected needs a property-level check.

 Is Picnic Point bushfire-prone?